nus-cs2113-AY2223S2/ip/docs/README.md

 deadline [DESCRIPTION] /by [DEADLINE]
 ```

-**" /by " format has to be followed or the program would not recognise the input**
+**Note: " /by " format has to be followed or the program would not recognise the input**

 Example of usage: